Abhishekmishra-17/hand-emojinator-using-python/README.md

 Prerequistes

-1.Knowledge on deep Networks
+1. Knowledge of deep Networks

-2.Convolutional Neural Network
+2. Convolutional Neural Network

-3.Baic intuition about Tenorflow
+3. Basic intuition about Tenorflow

-4.Baic of Keras
+4. Basic of Keras

-5.Image Processing Basic
+5. Basic of Image Processing